MarschmiLab/Cornell_Carpentries_Jan2025/README.md

 ## Citation

-If you would like to cite our work, please use:
+To cite the original U-M developed curriculum, please use:

 ```
 Lapp et al., (2022).
 Developing and deploying an integrated workshop